MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-A06-inference-1cat_test-simulation.md

 To visually display this data we can use either a frequency bar plot or a relative frequency bar plot.

-* Enter the name of the variable name `choice` for `variable` in the R code to create the frequency bar plot.
+* Enter the variable name `choice` for `variable` in the R code to create the frequency bar plot.

 * Note the name of the title is given in line 16 and includes the type of plot, observational units, and variable name